9 Herbs You Need To Try For Hormone Balance

 🌿Related: We use some of these herbs in our Hormone Balance

-Very few women in their lives escape hormonal imbalances, with 50-80% experiencing premenstrual symptoms (PMS) and between 30-40% of women reporting PMS symptoms which require treatment.
+Very few women in their lives escape hormonal imbalances, with 50-80% experiencing premenstrual symptoms (PMS) and between 30-40% of women reporting PMS symptoms that require treatment.
 That is a lot of people that need help with their hormones!

 Unsurprisingly, hormonal conditions have a massive impact on your quality of life.
 Hormonal imbalances can lead to feelings of depression, anxiety, aggression, as well as symptoms like fatigue and pain.
 Also it is important to note that most of the medical testing and studies have been done on males so the complexity of female hormones is still somewhat of a mystery.